Restoration of a dresser

-I dipped my brush in the paint and sprayed my brush two or three with water.
+Then I dipped my brush in the paint and sprayed my brush two or three times with water.

 I continued with the colour Roasted Marshmallow on the rest of the furniture, still using the spray bottle to thin the paint.
 The paint by Colorantic is of such good quality that only two coats are required for full coverage.
 (Keep in mind that paint in the white hues will typically always require minimum 3 coats or more if applied to a dark surface)